 repaid loans within four years of graduating or leaving

 college.
-Today, students have seven years post-college to
+Today, students have over ten years post-college

-repay undergraduate loans and 10 years post-college to
+to repay undergraduate loans and 11 years post-college to

 repay graduate loans.
 While originally loaning only to

 While some things have changed much more has not!
 The Foundation continues to benefit from the loyalty and dedication of community volunteers.
-Over 30% of our Board members have served for more than 20 years.
+Close to 50% of our Board members have served for more than 20 years.
 Students are grateful for the help they receive from The Foundation, and the repayment of these loans benefits the next generation of borrowers.
 We proudly maintain a loan repayment rate of 99.8 percent.